 At 167 lbs, you are not carrying this anywhere.
 But you are getting 6,000+ charge cycles on LiFePO4 chemistry, which means roughly 16 years of daily use before the battery degrades to 80% capacity.
 The 3,000W pure sine wave inverter with 6,000W surge handles most home circuits, and the integrated 30A NEMA outlet connects directly to a transfer switch for whole-home integration.

 What it can power: An entire home's essential loads for 12-24 hours depending on consumption.
-We ran a fridge, a chest freezer, LED lighting, a WiFi router, a TV, and intermittent microwave use for 18 hours.
+At 5,120Wh, it can support a fridge, a chest freezer, LED lighting, a WiFi router, a TV, and intermittent microwave use for roughly 18 hours.

 Solar charge time: With 2,400W of panels connected (sold separately -- budget an additional $1,200-$1,800 for panels), approximately 3-4 hours to a full charge.
 With a single PV200, expect roughly 14 hours.